oki99doki/Phase-1-062424-Project_Group_2/README.md

 ## Getting Started
 To get a local copy up and running, follow these steps:

-#Front-end Installation
+**#Front-end Installation**

-1. Clone the repository:
+**1. Clone the repository:**
       git clone git@github.com:oki99doki/Phase-2-Project.git

-2. Navigate to the front-end directory:
+**2. Navigate to the front-end directory:**
       cd Phase-2-Project/my-app

-3. Install npm packages:
+**3. Install npm packages:**
       npm install -- save react-router-dom

-4. Running the Application
+**4. Running the Application**
-Ensure you are in the root directory of the project. cd Phase-2-Project/my-app
+   Ensure you are in the root directory of the project.
+      cd Phase-2-Project/my-app

       a.
 Start the JSON server to watch db.json on port 4000: npm run server

       json-server --watch db.json --port 4000

       b.
 Open another terminal and start the application:

       npm start

 ## Project Requirements
 - [ ] A one sentence description of your app